grenedalf: population genetic statistics for the next generation of pool sequencing: Pairwise Heterozygosity Theta Pi

 To begin, we compute the expectation of $\thetapi^{\samplesize\to\infty}$ when we treat sites with fewer than $b$ reads supporting the minor allele as not contributing to $\thetapi^{\samplesize\to\infty}$.
 Since we are assuming that we are only looking at biallelic sites, we will use $M$ to denote the number of reads supporting the derived allele.
 Letting $\mathcal{E}_b$ be the event that at least $b$ reads support the minor allele, we see

-In words, the expected value is computed by summing all possible SNP counts (that exceed the minimum count $b$) that can occur in a pool with coverage $\coverage$, weighted by the probability to have each of those counts.
-As we are using the derived allele count $m$ in the equation above, and either the derived or ancestral allele could be the minor allele, we ``sandwich'' our potential values for the coverage between $b$ and $\coverage-b$.
+In words, the expected value is computed by summing all possible SNP counts (that exceed the minimum count $b$) that can occur in a pool with read depth $\readdepth$, weighted by the probability to have each of those counts.
+As we are using the derived allele count $m$ in the equation above, and either the derived or ancestral allele could be the minor allele, we ``sandwich'' our potential values for the read depth between $b$ and $\readdepth-b$.

 The two probabilities used above are computed as follows.

 $\mathbb{P}\left(\text{Site is a SNP}\right)$ is the probability of observing a SNP in our pool of $\samplesize$ individuals.
 Here we invoke our neutrality and equilibrium assumptions, where a classical result from coalescent theory gives: